google-marketing-solutions/agentic_dsta/implementation_guide.md

 2.  **OAuth2 Client ID and Client Secret:**
     *   Configure an OAuth2 consent screen and create credentials for a **Desktop app**.
 This will provide you with a client ID and client secret.
 Follow the guide at [Create a Client ID and Client Secret](https://developers.google.com/google-ads/api/docs/oauth/cloud-project#create_a_client_id_and_client_secret).
+    *   **Important:** On your OAuth consent screen configuration, you must add the Google Ads API scope: `https://www.googleapis.com/auth/adwords`.

 3.  **Refresh Token:**
     *   You must generate a long-lived refresh token that the application can use to obtain new access tokens.
 The Google Ads API provides a [standalone script](https://github.com/googleads/google-ads-python/blob/main/examples/authentication/generate_user_credentials.py) to help with this.
     *   Download and run the `generate_user_credentials.py` script from the Google Ads Python client library.
 You will be prompted to authorize access, and the script will output a refresh token.

-Once you have collected all these credentials, you can populate them in the `config.yaml` file.
+Once you have collected all these credentials, have them ready.
+You will be prompted to enter them securely during the first run of the deployment script.
+You do **not** need to put them in any file.

 ### 6.3.
 Google Ads API Credentials (Service Account Flow) - TBD